industrial-edge/opc-ua-application-getting-started/docs/Installation.md

 OPC UA connector can be configured via both bellow mentioned options

 ###### a) Local configuration with industrial edge device
-###### b) Central configuration with industrial edge managment
+###### b) Central configuration with industrial edge management

 #### Local Configuration

-In your industrial edge devic open the common congigurator and configure the OPC UA connector
+In your industrial edge device open the common configurator and configure the OPC UA connector

-This configuration done localy at the industrial edge Device
+This configuration done locally at the industrial edge Device

 Add a data source: